gbmhunter/blog/content/posts/2022/06-30-june-2022-updates/_index.md

 * Added info on [MQTT-SN (MQTT for Sensor Networks)](/electronics/communication-protocols/mqtt-protocol/#mqtt-sn).

 * Added info and diagrams on SPI CPOL and CPHA settings, incl. example byte transfers.

+* Added a new page on the Kalman Filter (still in notes form).